Core Terms & Field Signals

 Carrying Capacity

-Carrying capacity means what a person, source, business, reserve, project, field or structure can actually carry without being drained.
+Carrying Capacity means what a person, source, business, reserve, project, field or structure can actually carry without being drained.

 It asks whether movement is supported by real capacity.